 Step 1: download the plugin

-In your project, include the JavaScript library called Impresora.js.
+In your project, include the JavaScript library called ConectorJavaScript.js.
 You can download it from the GitHub repo, or from the docs.

 Step 4: hello, thermal printer

-Now you can create a new Impresora instance:
+Now you can create a new ConectorPluginV3 instance:

-The class constructor accepts a distinct URL if you want to provide an IP or if I change the port in the future, you are not forced to indicate the URL, by defualt it is localhost:8080
+The class constructor accepts a distinct URL if you want to provide a different port in the future, you are not forced to indicate the URL, by defualt it is localhost:8000.

-Once you have the instance, you can, for example, call the write method and finally the end method.
+Once you have the instance, you can, for example, call the EscribirTexto method (to write text) and finally the imprimirEn method passing the printer’s name.

 When the promise is resolved you should get a ticket printed in your thermal printer, if not, check the docs again and make sure you followed all the steps.